 The runner up is Hollow Cow.
 They’ve got a nice large covered patio with plenty of TVs, they just bring you the bottle of champagne with a side of OJ when you order mimosas, and as with Stock in Trade the food is surprisingly good.

 This one goes to the standout restaurant when it comes to their execution of bottomless drinks.
 Note that I don’t say bottomless mimosas, because the winner here is going to give you a nice diversity of choice.
 Everything counts here, from the range of beverages, ratio of champagne to juice in mimosas, and quality of service.

-There’s one clear standout in this category, and it’s District.
+There’s runner up is another excellent brunch spot – District.
 They offer five different kinds of mimosas, served in carafes that never seem to empty out because the wait staff is so on top of their game, along with Bloody Marys.
 If you get Bloody Marys, the waitress brings you a pint glass with a very healthy pour of vodka, then you get the construct the rest from a nice variety of mixes and garnishes.
 There’s no time limit, and everyone there is delightful and amused by rowdy brunchers.

 The Best Brunch in San Francisco

 This is it.
 The moment you’ve all been waiting for – the best brunch in San Francisco.
 Drumroll please…